sftpgo/docs/docs/index.md

 - A more powerful EventManager, enabling advanced and flexible automation workflows.
 - PGP encryption and decryption.
 - WOPI protocol integration, allowing in-browser document editing and real-time collaboration directly within the SFTPGo WebClient.
 Multiple users can edit the same document simultaneously, with live updates for all participants.
-- Email-based authentication for public shares, enhancing security and access control.
+- Email-based authentication and group delegation for public shares, enhancing security and access control.
 - Numerous additional customization options and configuration improvements across the platform.
 - Additional storage backends.
 - Automatic file ingestion from IMAP mailbox attachments.